a-shish07/To-Do-List/README.md

 # To-Do-List
 <br>
-This is a To-Do List which is made to store our list of works
+This is a To-Do List which is made to store our list of works.